msrivani/coding_interview/README.md

 Its just another bird with a different singinBehavior

 Here I created a new concrete ckass with “Cock-a-doodle-doo” singing behavior for rooster.

+#4- commit
+A parrot living with dogs says: “Woof, woof”
+b.
+A parrot living with cats says: “Meow”
+c.
+A parrot living near the rooster says: “Cock-a-doodle-doo”
+d.
+How do you keep the parrot maintainable?
+What if we need another parrot lives near a Duck?
+Or near a phone that rings frequently?
+All these are achieved by creating a new Parrot class which extends bird class.
+The singing behavior can be modified by setting the singing sound.